-In this article, we show how to Create a Radar Chart in QlikView with example.
+In this article, we show how to Create a Radar Chart in QlikView with examples.
 For this QlikView Radar Chart demo, we use the data present in the following Excel table.

-From the screenshot below, see that we are loading the above specified excel sheet into the QlikView, and use the same for Radar chart.
+From the screenshot below, see that we are loading the above specified Excel sheet into QlikView, and using the same for Radar chart.

 Create a Radar Chart in QlikView